Genital modification and mutilation: Penile subincision/meatotomy

 Penile subincision is a form of genital modification involving a urethrotomy and vertically slitting the underside of the penis from the meatus towards to the base.
 It was performed on children by people of some cultures, such as the Indigenous Australians, the Arrente, the Luritja, the Samburu, the Samoans, and the Native Hawaiians.
 Indigenous Australians also perform circumcision as a prerequisite for subincision.
 It may also be performed for personal preference.
+Subincision always cuts all the way through the underside of the meatus or tip of the penis, different styles can go different lengths along the shaft towards the base as well.
 Penile subincision may leave a man with an increased risk of sexually transmitted diseases, issues with fertility (due to lack of control over what direction the sperm goes after ejaculation), and may require a man to sit down while urinating.
 When the surgery is not performed in a hospital or by a licensed medical professional, complications such as infection, exsanguination, or permanent damage are major concerns.

 Penile superincision

-A rectal slit (also known as superincision) is an incision made along the upper length of the foreskin with the intention to expose the glans penis without removing skin or tissue.
+A dorsal slit (also known as superincision) is an incision made along the upper length of the foreskin with the intention to expose the glans penis without removing skin or tissue.

 The practice appears to have occurred in Ancient Egypt, though not commonly:

 A few examples of Old Kingdom... statuary present some adult males—usually priests, functionaries, or low-status workers—as having undergone a vertical slit on the dorsal aspect of the prepuce, although no flesh has been removed.

 It may be performed as a part of traditional customs, such as those in the Pacific Islands and the Philippines.
 In the medical field, it may be performed for as an alternative to circumcision when circumcision is undesired or impractical.
 It remains a rare surgery and practice overall.